niharika009/react-user-admin-dashboard/README.md

 # react-user-admin-dashboard
 This project is a simple website that helps an administrator manage users.
 It's built using React, which is a popular way to create interactive websites.

-Here's what it does in easy words:
+Here's what it does in easy w

 User List: It shows a list of all users in a table.